-DMR-Gateway was created and added to the MMDVM_Host suite by Johnathan Naylor (G4KLX) to add features and functionalities to the DMR Repeater side of the MMDVM.
-If you have never configured a real DMR Repeater before, its important to know for the most part, DMR repeaters are “Dumb” devices.
+DMR Gateway is a part of the MMDVM_Host suite created by Johnathan Naylor (G4KLX) to add features and functionalities to the DMR side of the MMDVM.
+If you have never configured a commercial DMR Repeater before, its important to know for the most part, DMR repeaters are “Dumb” devices in the grand scheme of a network.
 At a high level, there is not much to configure; Frequency, Color code, Network master IP and config (if there is one) and maybe a couple personalized settings.
-A DMR Master (which can either be another repeater on the local network, a C-Bridge, or BM Master servers, etc..) is where the logic and smarts actually lay.
-The master is responsible for handling network routing and other features specific to a brand or network.
-Motorola and Hytera both approach IP networking DMR repeaters differently, for example.
-When it comes to configuring an MMDVM DMR repeater, it’s not much different.
-You configure basic settings like, frequency, color code, and which BM Master server to connect to and that’s it.
-If you need any special settings changed for your MMDVM DMR repeater, you do so on Brandmeister because its the master and controls much of the settings for your repeater outside of the basics.
+A DMR Master device is where the logic and smarts are housed.
+The master is responsible for handling network call/sms routing, access control, and other features specific to a brand or network.
+Motorola IPSC and Brandmeister both approach IP networking features on DMR differently for example.
+When it comes to configuring an MMDVM DMR repeater/hotspot, it’s not much different from a commercial repeater.
+You configure basic settings like, frequency, color code, and which Master server to connect to and that’s it.
+If you need any special settings changed for your MMDVM DMR repeater like the callsign, its location, or static talkgroup settings, you do so on Brandmeister because its the master. (assuming your using Brandmeister)

-This is where DMR-Gateway comes into play.
+This is where DMR Gateway comes into play.
 It gives the repeater/hotspot owner a little more control and the ability to connect up to 6 different DMR networks at the same time by use of “Rewrite rules”.
-This means instead of just connecting to Brandmeister, you can also connect directly to an XLX reflector, DMR+, a C-Bridge, TGIF or any other network all simultaneously.
+This means instead of just connecting to Brandmeister, you can simultaneously connect directly to an XLX reflector, DMR+, a C-Bridge, TGIF or any other network all simultaneously.
 All you as a user have to do is change the channel on your radio and talk.
-Channel 1 can be your favorite Talkgroup on Brandmeister while channel 2 is your favorite XLX reflector.
+As a programming example, Channel 1 can be one of your favorite Talkgroups on Brandmeister while channel 2 is your favorite XLX reflector.

 - Connect your repeater/hotspot to multiple DMR networks for personal use:

-2. Cluster DMR repeaters together (over the internet or local WiFi / T1 coverage)
+2. Cluster DMR repeaters together (over the internet or local WiFi / VPN coverage)

 In this example, you can configure TG 6 to link directly to an XLX reflector module along with any other DMR repeater.
 So when TG 6 has traffic all repeaters connected will also have the same traffic.
 This can also be used as a backup connection to your personal XLX reflector IF you use Brandmeister as your main connection for DMR.
 Meaning, if BM is peered to your XLX reflector and the peer drops, you can still connect inbound via DMR.
 If you have a bunch of local regional DMR repeaters, this is a great use to cluster them together with your own infrastructure.